mapbox/osm-boundaries/README.md

 ## Dependencies

-- Python & Psycopg2 in a Unixy environment
+- Python & [Psycopg2](http://initd.org/psycopg/docs/) in a Unixy environment
 - [PostgreSQL](http://postgresql.org) (tested with 9.2)
 - [PostGIS](http://postgis.refractions.net) (tested with 2.0)
 - [Osmium](http://github.com/joto/osmium/) - make sure `osmjs` is compiled and in your PATH

 ## Running

-1. Adjust database parameters, etc, if necessary at the top of `build.sh`
+1. Make sure you have a PostgreSQL database set up with PostGIS enabled.
+2. Run `run.py` with appropriate options set for your database.
+See `run.py --help` for available options.

-2. Run `run.py`.
-This will take at least several minutes while the data is downloaded, processed, and imported.
-See `run.py --help` for options.
+The process will take at least several minutes while the data is downloaded, processed, and imported.